Does Biktarvy cause weight gain?

 Biktarvy, from Gilead, is an oral, 3-drug combination tablet used to treat immunodeficiency virus type 1 (HIV-1).
 It contains the integrase strand transfer inhibitor (INSTI) bictegravir 50 mg, along with 200 mg of emtricitabine (FTC) and 25 mg of tenofovir alafenamide (TAF), both HIV-1 nucleoside analog reverse transcriptase inhibitors (NRTIs).

-- to replace the current antiretroviral regimen in those who are virologically-suppressed (HIV-1 RNA less than 50 copies per mL) on a stable antiretroviral regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Biktarvy.
+- or to replace the current antiretroviral regimen in those who are virologically-suppressed (HIV-1 RNA less than 50 copies per mL) on a stable antiretroviral regimen with no history of treatment failure and no known substitutions associated with resistance to the individual components of Biktarvy.

 Biktarvy is taken once a day, every day, with or without food.
+A new lower-dose formulation tablet for children was approved in October 2021.

 Three integrase inhibitors are currently approved for use in the US for people living with HIV: